Liverpool Hope Logo Liverpool Hope Logo

 What are the entry requirements?

-You should normally be a registered undergraduate student in a recognised University or College with good academic standing and have:
+You should normally be a registered undergraduate student in a university or college with good academic standing and have:

 • A minimum cumulative GPA of 3.0 ('B' average) or results of an equivalent standard (please provide your latest official transcript)